-- 2 This chapter describes the content related to quality management for SAP. - 3 These additional subjects are based on information that is available on the TMAP body of knowledge - 4 website (www.TMAP.net). - 5 Note: for the exam the descriptions in this chapter supersede any texts on the website, even in case - 6 the website would contain other (more up-to-date) descriptions.
-This syllabus is regularly updated to - 7 include the latest insights.
+This chapter describes the content related to infrastructure and tooling for SAP.

+These additional subjects are based on information that is available on the TMAP body of knowledge website (www.TMAP.net).

+Note: for the exam the descriptions in this chapter supersede any texts on the website, even in case the website would contain other (more up-to-date) descriptions.
+This syllabus is regularly updated to include the latest insights.